FirstLegoLeague/launcher/docs/userguide.md

 The `Tournament` screen is the place where the tournament organizer or head referee configures the tournament.

 The first step is to import a schedule file or team list.
-Click `Import` on the right of the screen and select to import a `Schedule File` or `Team List`
+Click `Import` on the right of the screen and select to import a `Schedule File` or `Team List` (note that `Import` is only available if the teams list is empty)

 <img src="./images/tournament-import.png" style="width:75%">